-Ben and I are on a training passage with Marc and Jen aboard their new (to them) 49ft Jeanneau Adagio.
+Ben and I are on a training passage with Mike and Jen aboard their new (to them) 49ft Jeanneau Adagio.
 They plan to cruise the Bahamas and Caribbean with their three children next spring.
 In the meantime, we need to move the boat to Florida (their starting point) and provide coastal and offshore training along the way.
 Already Jen has returned home having made only one 48hr passage with us before running out of free time.
 We spent many days at the dock alleviating maintenance issues, when we had hoped to be sailing.
 No worries!
 It’s all a part of the learning process.
-Marc, however has more free time, so Ben, Marc, and I have been reviewing the weather to plan for our final passage.
+Mike, however has more free time, so Ben, Mike, and I have been reviewing the weather to plan for our final passage.

 When the Bounty sunk there was an outcry of people claiming, “I would never sail in that weather.”
 Instead of responding like that, which closes off all opportunity for learning, I simply asked, “Why?”

 Capt.
 Robin had far more days at sea and many miles, gales, storms, under his belt than I do.

 Why then, did he make such a fatal choice?